chrisabrams/node-express-socketio/README.md

-# Node, Express & Socket.op
+# Node, Express & Socket.io
 A simple boilerplate node.js, express.js & socket.io

 I created this repo as I kept making new node.js projects and was copying resources from different places.
 Eventually things got to spread out and I couldn't figure out which project had the most up to date setup.
 I've tried to break things out into their respective config/lib files for easier organization.